 Gardenias are popular houseplants for their attractive flowers, foliage and sweet scent.
 Photo by: Steffen Hauser / botanikfoto / Alamy Stock Photo.

 “A gardenia is not the easiest plant to bring into bloom [indoors], though plants that are happy with their situation will often bloom in late spring and again in the fall.
 In between, they enjoy spending the summer outdoors in a shady spot,” says Barbara Pleasant, author of The Complete Houseplant Survival Manual.

-Several varieties of gardenias grow to only 24 inches, and you’ll often find them sold in pots at garden centers for indoor use.
-But unless you have a greenhouse or sunroom, it will be difficult to give indoor plants enough sunlight and humidity to produce flower buds.
-Pleasant recommends placing your plants in a south-facing window where they will receive at least four hours of sunlight daily, but not strong midday sun.
+Unless you have a greenhouse or sunroom, it will be difficult to give indoor plants enough sunlight and humidity to produce flower buds.
+Pleasant recommends placing plants in a south-facing window where they will receive at least four hours of sunlight daily, but not strong midday sun.
 To increase humidity, place a humidifier in the room or place your pots in a tray of damp pebbles.
 Cool nighttime temperatures (60 degrees F) and warm daytime temperatures (75 degrees F) will promote better flowering.
-Gardenias can be toxic to cats and dogs if ingested, so be sure to place them in an inaccessible location if you have pets.

 Use a well-drained, acidic soil, such as a mix of 2 parts potting soil and 1 part peat moss.